unitedastronomer/AppleBCM57XXEthernet/README.md

 3 <kbd>5</kbd> 3 <kbd>7</kbd> 3 <kbd>7</kbd> 3 <kbd>**6**</kbd> 3 <kbd>**5**</kbd> -> 3 <kbd>5</kbd> 3 <kbd>7</kbd> 3 <kbd>7</kbd> 3 <kbd>**8**</kbd> 3 <kbd>**5**</kbd>

-If you use any of the following that requires device properties injection, the device-id  will show as the spoofed one (14e4,16b4/BCM577**65**) - as these methods require spoofing the ethernet into a native model to make the kext load.
+If you use any of the aforementioned that needed device properties injection, the device-id  will show as the spoofed one (14e4,16b4/BCM577**65**) - as these methods require spoofing the ethernet into a native model to make the kext load.

 If you get confuse by the naming of the kext, here's the difference:
-* `AppleBCM5701Ethernet` - Native, it's in the System/Library/Extensions
+* `AppleBCM5701Ethernet` - Native/"Vanilla", it's in the System/Library/Extensions
-* `CatalinaBCM5701Ethernet` - from OCLP
-* `AppleBCM57XXEthernet` - from Apple Life
+* `CatalinaBCM5701Ethernet` - from OCLP, it's the `AppleBCM5701Ethernet` from Catalina, patched to not conflict with the native kext as it is needed to be re-injected on Big Sur and newer on older macs. ([ref](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/45))
+* `AppleBCM57XXEthernet` - from Apple Life, same as `CatalinaBCM5701Ethernet` but a function that checks the hardware device-id is patched, to be used in non-macs - where their Broadcom ethernet is supported by the kext. ([ref](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901))

+The only reason we need to reinject the older version of the kext is because it was heavily rewritten in Big Sur, and some support was also dropped.
+As you can see, the OCLP had the need to reinject the kext on older Macs that had Broadcom Ethernet.

 Credits:
 - **[Exception](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)** for this patched kext